Bessbrook: Infrastructure in the model village

 By the mid-1840s, when Bessbrook was set up as a model village it was not uncommon for Ulster workers to have housing built for them by factory owners, and Bessbrook was no different.
 John G. Richardson built housing for his workers and had a policy to bring poor people in, these people were often beggars and unqualified people, to work for him as he felt it would encourage these employees to improve themselves and raise themselves up to a higher standard.
 Each house had three to five rooms.
 There was a school in Bessbrook, the pupils of which seemed to be clean, intelligent and eager to learn.
 This school was funded by the parents who gave one penny to send their child there and by Bessbrook Spinning Co. who gave £100 to supplement government funding.
 There was a dispensary in the town and the workers subscribed to a medical club which was supplemented by donations from Bessbrook Spinning Co. which supported a doctor.
 There was a Temperance Hotel which acted as a social centre where English and Irish Newspapers could be bought, draughts and chess could be played, and people could indulge in smoking.
 The town boasted a Co-Operative store, a refreshment hall for travelling workers, a farm supplying milk, as well as allotments.

 Following James N. Richardson III taking over from his father, John G. Richardson, withdrawing from management of the business, John G. Richardson busied himself with other projects which promoted schemes that would improve the life of the People in Bessbrook.
-These projects included the Town hall which provided a library and a room which facilitated lectures and meetings.
-These projects were largely funded from John G. Richardson’s personal wealth.
+These projects included the town hall, which provided a library and a room which facilitated lectures and meetings.
+These projects were largely funded from John G. Richardson's personal wealth.

 The Troubles

 Bessbrook saw much of the worst violence in the Troubles.
 The linen mill was converted by the British Army into a major military base.
 A helicopter landing area was established to supply other military outposts in the area since road-borne movements of troops and supplies were vulnerable to landmine attack.
 At one stage the little village was reportedly the busiest helicopter airport in Europe.

 Nine of the ten Protestants murdered by the Provisional Irish Republican Army in the Kingsmill massacre were from Bessbrook.

 The end of the Troubles, following the signing of the Good Friday Agreement in 1998, has led to some recovery for the village.
 Traffic restrictions have been relaxed and the visible security presence has been reduced.
-It has been confirmed that the local police station will be disposed of within the current financial year, one of 26 stations that the Police Service of Northern Ireland has announced will be closing due to cost efficiency measures.
 On 25 June 2007 the British Army withdrew their military presence from Bessbrook and closed all of their facilities, marking an end to Operation Banner in the South Armagh region.
+It was confirmed that the local police station would be disposed of by 2009, one of 26 stations that the Police Service of Northern Ireland announced would be closing due to cost efficiency measures.
+It later closed permanently in 2012 and the site was put up for sale in 2013.